nvimdev/lspsaga.nvim/README.md

   text color
 - `border_follow` the border highlight will follow the diagnostic type. if false it will use the highlight `DiagnosticBorder`.
+- `on_insert` default is false it works like the emacs helix show diagnostic in right but in line.

 You can also use a filter when using diagnostic jump by using a Lspsaga function.
 The function takes a table as its argument.
 It is functionally identical to `:h vim.diagnostic.get_next`.